RojaGhasemi/Melanoma-Diagnosis-based-on-Weighted-Gabor-Filter-and-Optimization-algorithm/README.md

 ## Results
 The test data have been evaluated with sensitivity, specificity and accuracy parameters.
-The results of the tests on MIAS and DDSM database have 84.47% and 82.50% recognition accuracy, respectively.
+This method has an accuracy of about 89%.

 ## How to Use